Adam-J-B/ahh/README.md

     - ahh: prints out a variable summary
         - prints type, unnested type, length, and shape of a variable.
         - option to title the print output
-    - lon360: converts west longitudes to east longitudes
+    - lonw2e: converts west longitudes to east longitudes
+        - option to do reverse
     - get_idc: get the indices for bounding latitudes and longitudes
+        - option return only the max and min
+        - option to convert input west longitudes to east or vice versa
     - read_nc: read netCDF4 file
         - grabs the opened dataset, time, latitude, and longitude arrays